Moving beyond a Book

 by si on 2025-05-29 16:13

 When my grandad got his first PC, he built a wooden cabinet to house it.
 He’d type shopping lists in Word before printing them out.
 The job wasn’t finished until it was on paper and in his hand in the supermarket.
+If it isn’t printed - physical - then it isn’t real.

 That’s why I’m making MemoryJam—a simple way to record, preserve and remix family memories in a purely digital form: audio, video, images, and words.
 Easy to share.
 Easy to grow.